Translations

 Updating a Language

-• Extract from source files (needed after most code changes to update line number): make translations-from-source
+• Extract from source files (needed after most code changes): make translations-from-source

 • Test with specific translation: LANG=de vorta